RY997/Thesis/thesis.typ

 growth [Abe22].

 == Objectives
-#rect(
-  width: 100%,
-  radius: 10%,
-  stroke: 0.5pt,
-  fill: yellow,
-)[
-  Note: Split to bullet points, more clear and general.
-]

-The rapid advancement of Artificial Intelligence (AI), especially Generative Pre-trained Transformer (GPT) models, presents a unique opportunity to enhance the domain of computer science education [KSK+23].
-In this master thesis, we will harness the power of Large Language Model (LLM) to generate adaptive programming exercises.
-This approach allows us to create exercises that are specifically tailored to the learning objectives and skill levels of students.
+The rapid advancement of Artificial Intelligence (AI), particularly Generative Pre-trained Transformer (GPT) models, presents a unique opportunity to revolutionize the field of computer science education [KSK+23].
+In this master's thesis, our objective is to harness the capabilities of Large Language Models (LLMs) to create adaptive programming exercises.
+This innovative approach allows us to customize exercises precisely to meet the individual learning objectives and proficiency levels of students.
+To achieve this overarching goal, we have identified the following specific sub-goals:

+- *Intelligent Exercise Planning*
+Our first aim is to develop a chatbot named Iris, leveraging LLM technology.
+Iris will engage in dialogue with users to gain a comprehensive understanding of their needs and propose tailored exercise adaptation plans.
+These plans will be intelligently crafted to include adaptation strategies for the involved exercise components, enhancing feasibility and implementability.

+- *Dynamic Exercise Execution*
+Our next objective is to enable LLMs to execute exercise plans seamlessly.
+By passing each component adaptation plan along with the current content of the corresponding component, we allow LLMs to generate the required changes based on these plans.
+To maintain consistency between components, this process follows a linear trajectory.
+Once the adaptation plan for one component is executed, the next component's adaptation plan and content are forwarded.

+- *Automated Exercise Application*
+Lastly, we seamlessly integrate exercise changes into the existing system, Artemis.
+This integration necessitates the analysis and accurate application of changes generated through Iris to the corresponding parts of the relevant components.
+By automating this process, we streamline exercise modifications, easing the burden on users and enhancing overall efficiency.

 == Outline